Southern Collard Greens Recipe

 Let’s Talk About Meat: Can I Use A Substitute?

 These southern collard greens get a huge bulk of their flavor from the meat that they’re braised in.
-Traditionally, smoked ham hocks yield such a great depth of flavor.
+Traditionally, smoked ham hocks yield a great depth of flavor.
 The saltiness, the smokiness, and the overall flavor can’t be beat.
 However, if you are not a fan of using pork products, smoked turkey wings or neck bones work great, too!
 As long as the meat you’re using is smoked & cooked, it’ll achieve the flavor profile that southern collard greens should have.

 ⇢ What makes this recipe Southern?
 These collard greens have big, bold flavor!
-There’s no watered down, unseasoned nonsense going on here…I’m just being straight up with ya.
+There’s no watered-down, unseasoned nonsense going on here…I’m just being straight up with ya.
 Authentic greens that are rich, flavor-filled, and hearty.
 When it comes to the best collard greens, this recipe is the ONE!

 More Southern-Inspired Recipes: